MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/sandboxes/live-setup-sandbox.md

 ---
 title: Xbox Live Sandboxes overview
-description: Publishing a game to a development sandbox, to work on changes to the title in an isolated environment.
+description: Publishing a game to a development sandbox to enable work in an isolated environment.
 kindex: Xbox Live Sandboxes overview ms.topic: article ms.assetid: a5acb5bf-dc11-4dff-aa94-6d1f01472d2a